Managing conflicts of interest

 How NHS Norfolk and Waveney CCG manages conflicts of interest

 The CCG takes its responsibility to manage conflicts of interest seriously and has a Standards of Business Conduct Policy.
-This policy sets out how the CCG Governing Body members, officers, staff, members and clinical leads should behave in their role.
+This policy sets out how the CCG Governing Body members, officers, staff, members, and clinical leads should behave in their role.
 It also sets out the steps and measures that the CCG takes to manage conflicts of interest.

-The policy requires those people referred to above to declare any and all interests which may be, or may lead to, a conflict of interest.
+The policy requires those people referred to above to declare any and all interests which may be or may lead to, a conflict of interest.

 What happens when a conflict of interest is identified?

-When a conflict of interest is identified it should always be disclosed, as openness and transparency allows for conflicts and potential conflicts of interest to be assessed and managed.
+When a conflict of interest is identified it should always be disclosed, as openness and transparency allow for conflicts and potential conflicts of interest to be assessed and managed.
 This includes publishing all conflicts of interest on a Register of Interests (see below).